prashant-s-n/finance-annotator/README.md

 # Finance Annotator

-<ins>Fortino</ins> is an application that annotates your personal finances by evaluating rules setup by the user.
+<ins>Finance Annotator</ins> is an application that annotates your personal finances by evaluating rules setup by you.